ardentic/boilerplate-blender/README.md

 * `npm run build` - Build project to public folder
 * `npm run clean` - Clean all compiled and bundled assets in public folder

+When running `npm run build` it will use the `NODE_ENV` to determine whether or not the build should be considered a production or development build.

 ## Server

 Only running `npm start` will start the server in the current working directory on port 8000.
 Both directory and the port can passed as parameters to `npm start`.